2011 Dubai Tennis Championships – Women's singles

-Venus Williams was the two-time defending champion, but withdrew before the tournament started due to injury.
+Caroline Wozniacki defeated Svetlana Kuznetsova in the final, 6–1, 6–3 to win the women's singles tennis title at the 2011 Dubai Tennis Championships.
+Although Wozniacki had lost the world No. 1 singles ranking to Kim Clijsters the previous week, she reclaimed the spot by defeating Shahar Pe'er in the quarterfinals.

-Caroline Wozniacki defeated Svetlana Kuznetsova 6–1, 6–3 in the final.
-Although she had lost the World No. 1 ranking to Kim Clijsters the previous week, she reclaimed the spot by defeating Shahar Pe'er in the quarterfinals.
+Venus Williams was the two-time reigning champion, but withdrew before the tournament due to injury.

 Seeds

 The top eight seeds received a bye into the second round.

 Note: Anastasia Pavlyuchenkova, who would have been the 10th seed, entered late and played the qualifying tournament.
 She was not seeded in the main draw.
 She was eliminated in the first round.